 The Duke and Duchess of York, later King George V and Queen Mary, stayed at Gwydir in 1899.
 They got their own trees, too; a series of Welsh oaks.
 Also in the grounds is a yew tree known as the 'Lover's Yew', thought to be between 600-1000 years old.

 By the time of the royal couple's visit, Gwydir was entering a long period of decline.
 By the early 20th century the castle was in ruinous state, and ripe for plucking by William Randolph Hearst, the American media mogul.
 Hurst purchased the entire 1640s panelled dining room and had the gilded panelling boxed and sent to the USA.

-After Hurst's desath the panelling was owned by the Metropolitan Museum of Art in New York, but was never taken out of its storage crates.
+After Hurst's death the panelling was owned by the Metropolitan Museum of Art in New York, but was never taken out of its storage crates.
 Gwydir was saved from complete ruin by Peter Welford and Judy Corbett, who bought the castle and spent decades slowly restoring it.
-They negotaiated for the return of the dining room panelling, and it has now been reinstalled in its original setting.
+They negotiated for the return of the dining room panelling, and it has now been reinstalled in its original setting.

 The dining room is the undoubted star of the show at Gwydir.
 The rich carving and amazing detail is worth a special trip to see.
 I've visited twice now, and each time my jaw dropped on entering the room.

 One thing I didn't see on either of my visits was one of Gwydir's famous ghosts.
 The most frequently encountered ghost is a Grey Lady, though the spectre of Sir John Wynn has been reported, as well as a ghostly monk, reportedly trapped in a tunnel leading from a secret chamber.